Awale-Abdi/Time-Series-Forecasting-Excel-Regression-Models/README.md

 ## 📘 Time Series Forecasting Playbook – Excel Models

-This project includes a full Excel-based forecasting playbook that details the setup, execution, and evaluation of time series models.
-Designed to be reused, it documents how to:
+This project includes a comprehensive Excel-based forecasting playbook authored by me.
+It outlines the complete process for setting up, executing, and evaluating time series models.
+Designed for reuse, the playbook was created with the intention of supporting future students, professionals, and teams working with Excel-based forecasting—whether in academic, operational, or business planning contexts.

+It covers how to:

 - Clean and prepare time-indexed sales data
 - Create period indices and seasonal dummy variables
 - Generate seasonal indices using moving averages
 - Build and evaluate multiple regression models in Excel
 - Compute error metrics (MSE, RMSE)
 - Visualize actual vs. forecasted sales

 ### Models Covered:
 - Linear Regression